socialsjessicaa-ux/100Hiresnew/README.md

 # 100Hiresnew
-A sample of everything I did
+An Overview of everything I did

 — What tools you installed